 Unikraft Cloud supports the ability to deploy stateful apps.
 These apps can keep state across different scale-to-zero incarnations.
 This mechanism also reduces app init time.
 Heavy-weight apps take a while to get started when cold started (for example, Spring Boot, Ruby on Rails, etc.).
-Taking a snapshot of the app memory and restoring it when the app starts again does this.
+You can reduce this initialization time by taking a snapshot of the app memory and restoring it when the app starts again.

 Setting it up